 Brian Markham’s skill as a woodturner transforms local and exotic wood and figured burls into unique one-of-a-kind pieces of art.
-Brian lives in a log cottage on Rebecca Lake near Huntsville and works full-time as a woodturner in his workshop.
-Built a few years ago, it functions as both a workshop and gallery.
+Brian lives in a log cottage on Rebecca Lake near Huntsville and works full-time as a woodturner in his workshop, which also functions as a gallery.
 Visitors to Limberlost Woodturning studio see the finished pieces amidst the sawdust, seasoned wood and machinery.

 The beauty of the natural northern surroundings is reflected in the handcrafted bowls, platters and hollow vessels.
 A dentist by profession, Brian is able to express his relationship with wood that began with his love of the North as a camper and canoe guide in his teens, and as a cottager for most of his life.
 Some of Brian’s most vivid early memories are of watching his grandfather in his workshop and learning to use the lathe as a boy.